jmar42/micoscopic-chat/README.md

 # micoscopic-chat
-This is chat version of Discover Meteor Book Microscope.
+This is a chat version of the Discover Meteor Book Microscope.